The Cover of "Rolling Stone": Cover versions

 The song has been covered by various artists, including R. Stevie Moore on his 1987 album Teenage Spectacular; Poison on their 2000 album Crack a Smile... and More!; Sammy Kershaw on his 2010 album Better Than I Used to Be, with his version featuring Jamey Johnson; Black Francis on the album Twistable, Turnable Man: A Musical Tribute to the Songs of Shel Silverstein in 2010; and Jackyl on their 2012 album Best in Show.
 Canadian singer Corb Lund featured the song on his 2019 EP Cover Your Tracks in a duet with Hayes Carll.

-Buck Owens and the Buckaroos parodied the song as "On the Cover of the Music City News" on the 1974 album It's A Monster's Holiday and the 1976 album Best of Buck Owens, Volume 6.
+Buck Owens and the Buckaroos parodied the song as "On the Cover of the Music City News" on the 1974 album It's a Monster's Holiday and the 1976 album Best of Buck Owens, Volume 6.

 German comedian Mike Krüger covered and translated the song with small lyrical changes for his 1978 album Stau mal wieder, changing the title to "Auf der Hülle mit den Rolling Stones" ("On the Cover with the Rolling Stones"), lyrics implying he would like to have his photograph as an album cover for the Rolling Stones.

 In 1987, Dutch band Bertus Staigerpaip released a parody: "De veurplaat van d'n Donald Duck" ("The cover of the Donald Duck Weekblad" – a Dutch comic magazine).

-Phish covered the song at the Great Western Forum in Inglewood, California on February 14, 2003.
-The performance foreshadowed their actual appearance on the cover of Rolling Stone’s March 3, 2003 issue.
+Phish covered the song at the Great Western Forum in Inglewood, California, on February 14, 2003.
+The performance foreshadowed their actual appearance on the cover of Rolling Stone’s March 3, 2003, issue.

-In 1999 and 2000 Radio Talk Show host Mike Church recorded 2 parody versions of the song, both titled "See A Right Winger Get Stoned".
-The song was played on terrestrial radio station WVNN 770 in Huntsville, Alabama, before Church made his way to Sirius Satellite and then SiriusXM Satellite Radio where Church played the song for 15 years.
-Church included both versions of his recording on his 2013 greatest hits album called "The Mike Church Show Band's Anthology".
+In 1999 and 2000, radio talk show host Mike Church recorded two parody versions of the song, both titled "See A Right Winger Get Stoned".
+The song was played on radio station WVNN in Huntsville, Alabama, before Church made his way to Sirius Satellite and then SiriusXM Satellite Radio where he played the song for 15 years.
+Church included both versions on his 2013 greatest hits album.

+The Showbiz Pizza animatronic band The Rock-afire Explosion recorded a cover for their “Country II” showtape however it didn’t make the final tape and was left as a demo.